haraldk/TwelveMonkeys/README.md

 This will load the first image of the file, entirely into memory.

-The simple form of writing is:
+The basic and simplest form of writing is:

     if (!ImageIO.write(image, format, file)) {
        // Handle image not written case